What is Big Data Hadoop

 Note that we really duplicate the data blocks in Data Nodes, with a replication factor of 3 by default.
 Because we're utilizing commodity hardware with a high failure rate, if one of the DataNodes breaks, HDFS will still retain a copy of the missing data blocks.
 You may also customize the replication factor to meet your needs.

-Let's have a look at how Hadoop helped to solve the Big Data issues we just addressed.
+Let's look at how Hadoop helped solve the Big Data issues we just addressed.

 The first issue is storing large amounts of data: